johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-11-09-introducing-ado-npm-auth-lite/index.md

 description: 'Azure DevOps npm auth-lite eases setting up local authentication to Azure DevOps npm feeds, particularly for non Windows users.'
 ---

 Azure DevOps has a feature called Azure Artifacts that supports publishing npm packages.
 Typically those npm packages are intended to be consumed by a restricted audience.
-To install a package published to a feed so you need to configure authentication.
-This is done by creating an `.npmrc` file in a users home directory which contains a base 64 encoded Azure DevOps Personal Access Token with the Packaging read and write scopes.
+To install a package published to a feed so you need to configure authentication, and for non Windows users this is convoluted.

 ![title image reading "Introducing Azure DevOps npm auth-lite" with an Azure DevOps and npm logos](title-image.png)

-Creating this file on non Windows machines is convoluted.
 Azure DevOps npm auth-lite exists to ease the setting up of local authentication to Azure DevOps npm feeds, particularly for non Windows users.

 <!--truncate-->

+## What problem are we solving?

 Consider the onboarding process for a Windows user for consuming an Azure Artifact npm feed: